xelacast/consequence/README.md

 ## Description

 Learn the consequences of your actions.
 Track your habits and learn how they affect you to make better improvements for you life.
 Consequence is a habit tracking app with AI feedback to show you correlations of your actions and consequences.
-It helps you see what and how is affecting your life.
 Let's make better decisions! 👍

 Definition of Consequence: `a result or effect of an action or condition.`